 Itinerary for getting around New Zealand without a car

-To get around New Zealand without a car, consider using a range of different transport options.
-Here’s something I would consider:
+To get around New Zealand without a car, consider various transport options.
+Here’s one idea for an itinerary:

-Stop one: fly into Auckland and spend two days exploring New Zealand’s largest city.
+Stop one: Fly into Auckland and explore New Zealand’s largest city for two days.

-Stop three: from Rotorua, get the InterCity bus to Wellington (some of these busses go via Tongariro National Park if you want to stop here.
+Stop three: From Rotorua, take the InterCity bus to Wellington (some buses go via Tongariro National Park if you want to stop here).

-Stop four: from New Zealand’s capital, take the ferry across to Picton.
+Stop four: Take the ferry across to Picton from New Zealand’s capital.

-Stop six: spend some time in Queenstown, the ‘Adventure Capital of New Zealand’.
+Stop six: Spend time in Queenstown, the ‘Adventure Capital of New Zealand’.
+Luckily, there is so much to see in Queenstown, even without a car.
 Make the most of your InterCity bus pass and take a day trip to the wondrous Milford Sound.
-If you want to get off the beaten path, consider visiting Doubtful Sound.
+To get off the beaten path, consider visiting Doubtful Sound.

 Like this post?
 Share on social media.